 A study of the organization, processes, and functions of the Federal government of the United States, emphasizing an analysis of the U.S. Constitution, its origins, development, and interpretation.
 Other topics include the operation of our representative democracy, civil rights and civil liberties, political parties, and elections.
-It is required of all teacher certification candidates.
+Required of all teacher certification candidates.